 - Behavioral conditions

 - Prosthetic devices and wheelchairs

-- Coverage while travelling in the U.S., Canada, and Puerto Rico
+- Coverage while traveling in the U.S., Canada, and Puerto Rico

 The policy provides full coverage even if your pets have not been spayed/neutered.
 To save money, you can choose to exclude coverage of exam fees, prescription medications, and acupuncture/chiropractic treatment.
 Coverage does not decrease as your pet ages.

 - New age treatments (herbal, holistic, and experimental medications and therapies)

 - Non-veterinary expenses (food, vitamins, supplements, special diets)

 Note that there is a six-month waiting period for ACL injuries.

 Premiums and reimbursement levels are flexible.
 You can select a deductible of $50, $100, $200, $500, or $1,000.
 You can also pick a reimbursement level: 70, 80, or 90 percent.
 Annual coverage limits can be unlimited, $5,000, or $10,000.
 Premiums are based on the type and breed of pet, age, location, and the deductible and reimbursement level you choose.

 If you are on a limited budget, you can choose an accident-only policy with monthly premiums of $6 for cats and $9 for dogs.
 Coverage extends to accidents from an unforeseeable cause beyond your control.
 The coverage has a three-day waiting period from the policy effective date.